 All such disclosures will be made in accordance with the requirements of federal and state laws and regulations.

-- Health Oversight Activities.
-We may disclose your PHI to a health oversight agency for activities authorized by law.
-Health oversight agencies include public and private agencies authorized by law to oversee health care providers and the health care industry in
+Health Oversight Activities.
+We may disclose medical information to a health oversight agency for activities authorized by law.
+Health oversight agencies include public and private agencies authorized by law to oversee health care providers and the health care industry in general.

-- Coroners, Medical Examiners, and Funeral Directors.
-We may disclose your PHI to a coroner or medical examiner when authorized by law (g., identify a deceased person or determine cause of death) or to funeral directors.
+Coroners, Medical Examiners, and Funeral Directors.
+We may release medical information to a coroner or medical examiner when authorized by law (e.g., identify a deceased person or determine cause of death) or to funeral directors.

-- Other Uses and Disclosures.
-We will not use or disclose your PHI for any other purposes, unless you give us your written authorization to do so.
-If you give us such written authorization for a purpose not described in this Notice, then you may revoke such authorization in writing at any time.
-Your revocation will be effective for all your PHI that we maintain, unless we have already taken action in reliance on your prior authorization.
+GMTC will not use or disclose your medical information for any other purposes (including, without limitation, marketing), unless you give GMTC your written authorization to do so.
+If you give GMTC such written authorization for a purpose not described in this Notice, then you may, in most cases, revoke such authorization in writing at any time.
+Your revocation will be effective for all your medical information GMTC maintains, unless GMTC has already taken action in reliance on your prior authorization.

 Your Health Information Rights